zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

     - The "skipped" status should not be considered a success.
 Jobs with `when: on_success` should **not** run after it.
     - The "ignored" status (for non-blocking manual jobs) should also not be considered a success.
 However, it is also **not** a failure.
 Jobs with `when: on_success` should run after it.
-1. A new keyword structure must be introduced to specify if a job is an "automatic", "manual", or "delayed" job.
+1. A new keyword structure must be introduced to specify if a job is an "auto", "manual", or "delayed" job.
     - Why: It is not the responsibility of the `when` keyword.
     - How: A new keyword will be introduced to control the behavior of a job.
 1. The `needs` keyword must only control the order of the jobs.
 It must not be used to control the behavior of the jobs